 The Comission on the Status and Role of Women within the United Methodist Church named her "A Woman to Watch" in their publication "The Flyer".
 In 2019, she trained area clergy at a district-wide event on social media and has helped organizations develop food pantries and clothing closets.

-In her private life, she has faced homelessness, health challenges and loss.
+In her private life, she has faced homelessness by being doubled up, health challenges and loss.
 Gayle understands the difficulties of life and is passionate about encouraging others.
-Book her for your next event by contacting contact@imaginepublicity or email@example.com
+Book her for your next event by contacting contact@imaginepublicity or firstname.lastname@example.org

 Her books Does God Still Love Me and Secondhand Hope are available from Amazon.